-The Uwharrie Green School's educational theory is founded upon the basic tenets of the constructivist's learning theory developed by researchers Vygotsky and Piaget, among others.
-Woven into our constructivists' learning framework will be the most effective components of Instructionism and classicists' learning theory to build a learning foundation that will guide all instruction and that will result in preparing our students for life and work in the 21st century.
-The UGS educational theory is based upon the idea that all students can learn in an environment of rigor and innovation when given proper scaffolding and support from a highly qualified, teaching staff using 21st century teaching methodologies with an emphasis on college and career readiness.
+The foundational theory on which the mission was built finds its underpinnings in the basic dogma of the constructivist's learning theory developed by researchers Vygotsky and Piaget, among others.
+Researcher Jonassen surmised that "knowledge is individually and socially constructed by learners based upon experience in the real world."
+In other words, authentic learning environments and problems give students the richest opportunity to deeply learn and apply within practical contexts.
+Woven into our constructivists' learning framework will be the most effective components of Instructionism (traditional instruction) and classicists' learning theory to build a learning foundation that will guide all instruction and that will result in preparing our students for life and work in the 21st century.
+The UCA educational theory is based upon the idea that all students can learn in an environment of rigor and innovation when given proper scaffolding and support from a highly qualified, teaching staff using 21st century teaching methodologies with an emphasis on college and career readiness.

-The innovative leaders of the Uwharrie Green School understand the increasingly globalized context in which our students will be expected to live and work.
-Committed to transitioning our students into this competitive world, the Uwharrie Green School's focus on project-based learning will enhance our student's skills in communication, team work, problemsolving, and informational literacy.
-The UGS will operate on the principles of the 4 R's: Rigor, Relevance, Relationships, and Results.
+The innovative leaders of the Uwharrie Charter Academy understand the increasingly globalized context in which our students will be expected to live and work.
+Committed to transitioning our students into this competitive world, the Uwharrie Charter Academy's focus on project-based learning will enhance our student's skills in communication, team work, problem-solving, and informational literacy.
+The UCA will operate on the principles of the 4 R's: Rigor, Relevance, Relationships, and Results which is the basis of a Constructivist Learning Environment and exemplified in the Jonassen's diagram below.

-In the area of rigor, the faculty of the UGS will design instruction using Revised Bloom's Taxonomy to specifically develop students' content knowledge so that students are working toward demonstrating mastery.
-One of the goals of our faculty will be to move students' knowledge and skills up the hierarchy of Bloom's Taxonomy while scaffolding and supporting students that struggle.
+In the area of rigor, with an emphasis on project-based learning, the faculty of the UCA will design instruction using Bloom's Taxonomy to specifically develop students' content knowledge so that students are working toward demonstrating mastery.
+As stated in the mission of UCA, preparing students for post-secondary academia or entry-level work requires our faculty to move students' knowledge and skills up the hierarchy of Bloom's Taxonomy while scaffolding and supporting students that struggle.
 Faculty will be a part of mandatory PLC meetings to develop formative and summative assessments with rubrics that meet higher order taxonomic learning areas specified by RBT.
 Within the PLC groups, faculty members will formulate characteristics of exemplars to use with their students to literally show students what mastery "looks like."
-The expectations of the UGS faculty are that all students are held accountable in every classroom for demonstrating the knowledge and skills at the level of analyzing, evaluating, and creating depending upon individual learning expectations for each student.
+The expectations of the UCA faculty are that all students are held accountable in every classroom for demonstrating the knowledge and skills at the level of analyzing, evaluating, and creating depending upon individual learning expectations for each student.

-In addition to planning instruction based upon RBT, the UGS faculty will integrate 21st Century skills within its classroom expectations.
-The UGS will hold students and faculty accountable for teaching its students to effectively communicate, collaborate, critically think, and write so that they are prepared for undergraduate studies or careers upon high school graduation.
-As specified by the North Carolina Common Core State Standards For English Language Arts and Literacy in core subjects, UGS students will be expected to grow as independent learners and their ability to:
+The UCA faculty will integrate 21st Century skills within its classroom expectations to support its mission of preparing students for their next steps.
+UCA will hold students and faculty accountable for teaching its students how to effectively communicate, collaborate, critically think, and write so that they are prepared for undergraduate studies or careers upon high school graduation.
+The UCA Board of Directors, faculty, and staff want the community to recognize that they have an asset regards to preparing students for trade schools, community college, universities, armed services, and the workforce.
+As specified by the North Carolina Common Core State Standards For English Language Arts and Literacy in core subjects, UCA students will be expected to grow as independent learners and their ability to:

-- Build strong content knowledge - o Respond to varying demands of audience, task, purpose, and discipline - o Comprehend as well as critique - Value evidence - Use technology and digital media strategically and capably - Come to understand other perspectives and cultures.
+- Build strong content knowledge - Respond to varying demands of audience, task, purpose, and discipline - Comprehend as well as critique - Value evidence - Use technology and digital media strategically and capably - Come to understand other perspectives and cultures.